 Although the drilling jars may have cycled from open to closed, the change in position occurred at low energy levels because care was taken not to add bit weight too fast and no problem occurred with the jars.
 If you expect a situation like the one above, you should discuss the circumstances with your jar company and develop operating limits to prevent cycling the jar while too much energy is stored in the drill string.

 Maximizing Jar Impact

-The position at which the string will become stuck is unfortunately not known beforehand, so the drilling jar placement is usually positioned so as to give the highest average freeing force along the BHA.
+The position at which the string will become stuck is unfortunately not known beforehand, so the drilling jar placement is usually positioned so as to give the highest average freeing force along with the BHA.
 This drilling jar placement calculations can be done with the help of computer simulation and for many drill string and borehole configurations will turn out to be one drill collar below the top of the BHA.

 Hammer & Anvil